boylesoftware/x2node-ws-resources/README.md

 The hooks are:

+* `prepareUpdateSpec(txCtx, patchSpec)` - Called before the transaction is started, the update DBO is created and before the patch is constructed, which gives the hook a chance to make changes to the patch specification document or build its own `RecordPatch` alltogether and set it to the `patch` property on the context.

-* `prepareUpdate(txCtx)` - Called before the transaction is started and before the update DBO is created.
+* `prepareUpdate(txCtx)` - Called before the transaction is started and before the update DBO is created but after the patch has been constructed.
 The transaction context will have the `patch` and the `selectionFilter` and `queryParams` objects built according to the handler's default logic.
 The hook can modify these properties on the transaction context to influence the resulting update DBO.

 * `beforeUpdate(txCtx, record)` - Called after transaction is started and the record to be updated is loaded from the database, but before the patch is applied.
 The `record` argument is the record loaded from the database with all properties fetched by default.